PRTG Manual: Update From Previous Versions

 We recommend that you use the auto-update to install the newest version.
-Always have a proper backup of your monitoring data as well.
+Always make sure that you have a proper backup of your monitoring data.

-- PRTG 19.3.52: PRTG does not run on the outdated operating system Windows XP anymore.
+- PRTG 19.3.52: PRTG does not run on Windows XP anymore.
 Make sure that you install PRTG on an officially supported operating system.

-- PRTG 18.3.43: PRTG does not start and run on outdated Windows versions like Windows Server 2003 R2 anymore.
+- PRTG 18.3.43: PRTG does not run on Windows Server 2003 R2 anymore.
 Make sure that you install PRTG on an officially supported operating system.